Jawad5747/CE888-Resit-Project-/README.md

 **Lungs CT-based Classification for COVID19-vs-Non COVID19**

-In code folder include the python file 'Project_Resit_final.ipynb', in which each line is commented.
+In code folder include the python file 'Project_Resit_final.ipynb'.
+I also commented the code, I hope it will easy to undersatnd.
+I did my best in it.

 *Data Set*